AaronFR/Thinker/Studies/0.7.0/CoderInstructionTesting.md

 Merge sort: Completely satisfactory, works on testing.
 File Reading: ..
 Prime Checker: ..
-ToDo CLI : Good error checking, gives option to remove a task even if no tasks exist which is understandable.
+To do CLI : Good error checking, gives option to remove a task even if no tasks exist which is understandable.
 (stil handling for invalid choice there)
 Snake: Every button pressed causes snake to eat itself instantly Chatbot w/ Memory: A surprisingly decent attempt, but the actual code to recall favorites doesn't work